Skip to main content

 Stroop: the smallest unit of a lumen, one ten-millionth of a lumen (.0000001 XLM).

-When you decide on a base fee for a transaction, you specify the maximum amount that you’re willing to pay per operation in that transaction.
-That does not necessarily mean that you’ll pay that amount, you will only be charged the lowest amount needed for your transaction to make it to the ledger.
-If network traffic is light and the number of submitted operations is below the network ledger limit (which is configured by validators, currently 1,000 ops per ledger on the pubnet and 100 ops per ledger on the testnet), you will only pay the network minimum (also configured by validators, currently 100 stroops).
+When you set a base fee for a transaction, you are specifying the maximum amount you are willing to pay per operation in that transaction.
+This doesn’t necessarily mean you’ll pay that amount.
+You’ll only be charged the lowest amount needed for your transaction to make it to the ledger.
+If network traffic is light and the number of submitted operations or transactions is below the network ledger limit (configured by validators: currently 1,000 non-smart-contract operations and 100 smart contract transactions), you will only pay the network minimum (configured by validators, currently 100 stroops).

 Alternatively, your transaction may not make it to the ledger if the effective base fee is higher than your base fee bid.
-When network traffic exceeds the ledger limit, the network enters into surge pricing mode, and your fee becomes a max bid.
-This amount can vary depending on network activity, but we recommend submitting a base fee of 100,000 stroops for consumer-facing applications.
-But it's up to you.
+When network traffic exceeds the ledger limit, the network enters into surge pricing mode, and your effective base fee becomes your maximum bid.

 Fees are deducted from the source account unless there is a fee-bump transaction that states otherwise.
-To learn about fee-bump transactions, see our Fee-Bump Transaction Encyclopedia Entry
+Learn about fee-bump transactions in the Fee-Bump Transaction section.

 Surge pricing